Cathkin Blazes Community Football Club co-founder. Created and led trauma-informed outreach sessions for survivors in 2023

 Process

-My role as a postcode co-ordinator for Glasgow Mutual Aid (voluntary) developed when Covid restrictions eased and requests for food parcels and other delivery requests slowed down, but there was a desire to (re)connect with the local community.
+My role as a postcode co-ordinator for Glasgow Mutual Aid developed when Covid restrictions eased and requests for food parcels and other delivery requests slowed down, but there was a desire to (re)connect with the local community.

 Impact